Venafi/vcert/README-CLI-TPP-SSH.md

 Review these prerequistes to get started.
 You'll need:

-1. A user account that has an authentication token with "ssh:manage" scope (i.e. access to the "CyberArk VCert CLI" API Application as of 21.2)
+1. A user account that has an authentication token with "ssh:manage" scope (i.e. access to the "VCert CLI" API Application as of 21.2)
 2. A folder where the user has been granted the following permissions: View, Read, Write, Create, and Private Key Read; this is for the pickup action when the certificate signing request (CSR) is service-generated.

 ### Compatibility